luigibonati/ase/doc/ase/calculators/vasp.rst

 ====================
 Vibrational analysis can be performed using the :class:`~ase.vibrations.Vibrations` class or using the VASP internals (e.g. with ``IBRION=5``).
-When using VASP only, the corresponding vibrational analysis can be represented by retrieving a :class:`~ase.vibrations.VibrationsData` object form the calculator using :meth:`ase.calculators.vasp.Vasp.get_vibrations`.
+When using IBRION=5-8, the corresponding vibrational analysis can be represented by retrieving a :class:`~ase.vibrations.VibrationsData` object from the calculator using :meth:`ase.calculators.vasp.Vasp.get_vibrations`.
 From the OUTCAR, the energies of all modes can be retrieved using :meth:`ase.calculators.vasp.Vasp.read_vib_freq`.